Josh Bell Player Props: Guardians vs. Brewers

 Josh Bell At The Plate

-- Bell has reached base via a hit in 43 games this season (of 68 played), and had multiple hits in 10 of those games.
+- Bell has picked up a hit in 44 of 69 games this season, with multiple hits 10 times.

-- He has gone deep in seven games this year (10.3%), homering in 2.5% of his plate appearances.

-- In 41.2% of his games this season, Bell has had at least one RBI.
-He's picked up more than one in 5.9%.
+- In 10.1% of his games this season, he has hit a long ball, and 2.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.